jtsu/IOSXE_Post_ConfigDiff/README.md

 **NOTE:** The guestshell environment will persist across reboots.
 To return to a default state, destory the guestshell and enable guestshell again.

-## Optional - System Proxy Settings
+## Optional - System Proxy Settings for GuestShell

-- If a proxy is needed, add the proxy settings to the system profile.
+- If a proxy server is needed, add the proxy settings to the system profile inside GuestShell.
+First create a proxy.sh shell script.
   ```
   [guestshell@guestshell ~]$ sudo nano /etc/profile.d/proxy.sh
   ```

-- Add the following parameters in to proxy.sh.
+- Add the following parameters in to proxy.sh shell script.
   ```
   PROXY_URL="http://proxy.server.com:8080/"
   export http_proxy="$PROXY_URL"